PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `S7Adapter` (from `s7\S7Adapter.py`)

-S7Adapter is a specialized adapter for reading from and writing to S7 PLCs.
+`Adapter`reading from and writing to S7 PLCs.
-It inherits from ReadAdapter and WriteAdapter to provide both functionalities.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |